Olseda20/RoboticsGeoLocation/README.md

 ```

 ### Testing the Work
-1- To ensure the Position and Motion methdos are appropriately working run the Provided tests ensuring they all pass.
+1- To ensure the envoronment is appropriately set up and the Position and Motion methdos are appropriately working.
+Please run the Provided tests ensuring they all pass.

-  on a new terminal window that is currently accessing the docker container run the 2 provided tests.
+In a new terminal window that is (currently accessing the `rosproject` docker container) run the 2 provided tests.
 Position Tests
 ```
 pytest PositionTests.py